-Are drone strikes effective in Afghanistan and Pakistan?
-On the dynamics of violence between the United States and the Taliban
+Drone strikes in Afghanistan and Pakistan: The dynamics of violence between the U.S. and the Taliban

 Tags: February 12, 2013| Last updated: